 There are 25 peripatetic staff and approximately 350 music lessons and 30 activities each week.

 There are two large-scale concerts (Christmas and Spring) and five smaller-scale and quite informal Buffet concerts – so called because we eat afterwards!
 There are no auditions for these concerts and the standard ranges from almost complete beginners to diploma standard.
-For the Able, Gifted & Talented, there have been 14 lunchtime recitals which are open to the general public.
+For the Able, Gifted & Talented, there are lunchtime recitals which are open to the general public.
 The Inter-House Music Competition is always a great success.

 Recent successes have included the Senior Choir reaching the televised finals of the BBC Songs of Praise Choir of the Year Competition, the cello ensemble and clarinet trio performing in the finals of the National Festival of Music for Youth in the Purcell Rooms on the South Bank in London, James Freeman becoming the Cathcart Composer of the Year and having his orchestral work performed in the Royal Albert Hall by the BBC Concert Orchestra and individuals winning prizes at numerous national and local competitions.